TomfromBerlin/zsh-cmd-time/README.md

 ## Installation

 My first recommendation is: don't use a plugin manager or framework at all if you only want to use a few plugins to improve your daily zsh experience.
 Instead you can use [zsh_unplugged](/../../../../TomfromBerlin/zsh_unplugged). zsh_unplugged just contains around 20 lines of code.
-All you need is adding a few lines to your .zshrc-file:
+To install ZSH UNPLUGGED, simply add the following code to the '.zshrc' file:

 <details><summary>Code</summary>

     ```
     # ZSH UNPLUGGED start (first part)
     # where do you want to store your plugins?